 As soon as the weather warms up and you have consistently nice days, pencil a garage sale date on your calendar.
 The typical days are Friday and Saturday.
 Some communities prefer half days in the morning while others host garage sales from sunrise to sunset.
 If you live in a community with a homeowner's association, review the guidelines for hosting a garage sale for your neighborhood.

 How to organize your event

 After you've sorted and purged the house of unwanted items, prep and organize your sale.
 Here's a simple checklist of tasks that can be completed the week before the sale.

 - Start advertising.
 Post on your community-focused Facebook pages, in the local newspaper and by putting signs out on the nearest street corners.
 Most communities allow taped or stapled cardboard signs on wood posts.
 Check on the rules in your area.

 - Clean the garage.
 Move the cars out to give the garage a thorough sweeping and use the garden hose to rinse the floor.
 Start collecting folding tables, patio tables, ladders and other items that can be used to display your merchandise for sale.

-- Price the items.
+- Price items.
 Go through all the goods you want to sell and label each item with a price.
 Use pre-printed garage sale stickers or masking tape and a permanent marker.
-Or, save time and create a sign with general prices for the things you have the most of.
-For example "All books are $1." or "Fill a bag with clothes for $5.".
+Or, save time and create a sign with general prices for the things you have the most of—for example, "All books are $1!" or "Fill a bag with clothes for $5."